General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 - private schools, with exclusively private sources of funding.

-Public schools, referred to as “institutos” (high school) may also provide bachillerato studies and vocational training.
-Private schools, whether publicly-funded or not, may adopt any name, except those corresponding to public institutions or those which may be misleading, and they usually offer other types of education as well.
+Public schools, referred to as “institutos” (highschool) may also provide Cumpulsory Secondary Education studies (ESO) and vocational training.
+Private schools, whether publicly-funded or not, , may adopt any name, except those corresponding to public institutions or those which may be misleading, and they usually offer other types of education as well.

-All schools in the state, regardless of ownership and source of funding, must meet a series of minimum requirements regarding the academic qualifications of teachers, pupil-teacher ratios, teaching and sports facilities, and the number of school places.
-These requirements are set out in Title IV of Royal Decree 132/2010 and Article 87.2 of the LOE regarding the numerical student-teacher ratio per unit.
+All State schools, regardless of ownership and source of funding, must meet a series of minimum requirements regarding the academic qualifications of teachers, pupil-teacher ratios, teaching and sports facilities, and the number of school places.
+These requirements are set out in title IV of Royal Decree 132/2010 and article 87.2 of the LOE regarding the numerical student-teacher ratio per unit.

-In the 2021/22 school year, the following institutions were registered in the whole of Spain as offering bachillerato studies:
+In the 2022/23 academic year, the following institutions were registered in the whole of Spain as offering bachillerato studies:

-Source: Statistics from the Ministry of Education, Vocational Training and Sports (MEFD) on the number of institutions that provide each type of education.
+Source: Statistics from the Ministry of Education, Vocational Training and Sports (MEFD) on the number of centres that provide each type of education.

 Geographical accessibility